 “My landlord had huge stable which had nearly 15-17 buffalos.
 I used to take out the buffalos from the hut and tied them somewhere.
 Afterwards, I used to clean the dung and urine.
 Basically, I had to clean the entire stable.
 My work hours were from 5 AM to 6-7 PM.
 “There were other children in the house of my age.
 Sometimes they made fun of me.
 I never reacted, but sometimes I used to get really angry.”

-When did you break for meals?
+When did you break for meal?

 “My mother used to give me some breakfast in the early morning.
 But other days, I could not eat food as I always used to be in hurry to reach my workplace.
 The landlord scolded me whenever I reached late.
 They deduct our daily wage.
 “They use to give tea around 6.30 AM.
 The tumbler is not from the kitchen.
 It is kept in some other place, outside kitchen.
 They pour the tea from the kitchen window into that tumbler without touching the tumbler.
 I am not allowed to enter the house premises.”